mhmzdev/hacktoberfest-flutter/README.md

 _Do not use special characters in the template above._

-## 3. Wait for Pull Request to merge
+## 3. Wait for Pull Request to be Labelled
 We wil merge your PR, Thanks for being Patience. 🙏

 ## 4. Celebrate - you've done your first pull request!!